gvwilson/thirdbit/src/fiction/cloudherd/index.md

 *The people in and of Stale weren't the only ones sheltering from the storm that night.
 An hour away,
-if you were a condor on a clear day, or two days' hard match if you were a soldier, rain pounded on a hundred waxed cotton tents pitched with almost mathematical precision in a neat square.
+if you were a condor on a clear day, or two days' hard march if you were a soldier, rain pounded on a hundred waxed cotton tents pitched with almost mathematical precision in a neat square.
 Each was meant to hold four people,